davidmcbee/Movies-ETL/README.md

 ### Step 1, Extract

 The three files were extracted in Python.
-Using Jupyter Notebooks along with Pandas, Numpy, psycopg2 and sqlalchemy the kaggle sourced movies_metadata csv file, available to view here xxx and the ratings csv file, available to view here xxx where brought into a Jupyter notebook and put into dataframes.
-The Wikipedia json file was loaded into a list and then to a dataframe.
-The code is available to view here xxx
+Using Jupyter Notebooks along with Pandas, Numpy, psycopg2 and sqlalchemy the kaggle sourced movies_metadata csv file, available to view here (https://github.com/davidmcbee/Movies-ETL/blob/master/Data/movies_metadata.csv) and the ratings csv file, available to view here (https://github.com/davidmcbee/Movies-ETL/blob/master/Data/ratings.csv) where brought into a Jupyter notebook and put into dataframes.
+The Wikipedia json file was loaded into a list and then to a dataframe, avialable here (https://github.com/davidmcbee/Movies-ETL/blob/master/Data/wikipedia-movies.json).
+The json code is available to view here (https://github.com/davidmcbee/Movies-ETL/blob/master/ETL_function_test.ipynb)

 ### Step 2, Clean Wikipedia Data
-Re using code from the original project and step 1, avialble to view here I:
+I Re using code from the original project and step 1.
+This step 2 code is avialble to view here (https://github.com/davidmcbee/Movies-ETL/blob/master/ETL_clean_wiki_movies.ipynb) Step 2 steps were:
 1. Brought in the clean_movie funciton.
 The funciton combines titles, removing the no linger needed columns.
 As part of this merge some of the columns are renamed.
 2. Used a list comprehension to filter out tv shows and ensured data has either director or directed by data - make sure its a mvoie and nto a show.
 3. Wrote a try-except block to catch errors while extracting the IMDb ID using a regular expression string and dropping any imdb_id duplicates.
 If there is an error,